achen135/food-for-everyone/docs/Design Decisions.md

   had passing tests — `//evil.com` was covered.
 What it missed was that URL parsing is a state machine, not string prefixes, and `\` and `/` are interchangeable in it for special schemes.
   Worth being able to sketch why `/\evil.com` and `//evil.com` resolve identically.

+### Drop `profiles.organization_id`; ownership lives only on `organizations.owner_id`
+- **Date:** 2026-08-29
+- **Context:** M1 shipped `profiles` with a nullable `organization_id` alongside `organizations.owner_id`, so the same relationship was recorded twice, in both directions.
+  The M1 review found that RLS `profiles_update_own` only checks `auth.uid() = id` — it says
+  nothing about the *value* of `organization_id`.
+A signed-in user can therefore point their own profile row at any organization's UUID.
+Not exploitable in M1 (organizations SELECT is owner-only), but M3 widens that SELECT for the map.
+- **Options considered:** (a) drop the column, keep `organizations.owner_id` as the single source of truth; (b) keep it and add a `with check` that the referenced org is owned by the caller; (c) keep it as-is and rely on application code never trusting it.
+- **Decision:** (a) — drop it in M2's migration.
+- **Why:** v1 is explicitly one organization per account, already enforced by a unique index on `organizations.owner_id`.
+With that constraint, `profiles.organization_id` carries no information the other column doesn't — it can only ever agree or be wrong.
+Removing it deletes the invariant instead of defending it: there is no policy to get right, nothing to drift, and no chance a future query joins through the attacker-controlled side.
+  Option (b) works but keeps two things that must stay in sync forever, and buys nothing until multi-org membership exists.
+Option (c) is how this class of bug ships — "no code reads it today" is not a property you can enforce in review.
+- **Revisit if:** we add multi-org membership (one person administering several organizations).
+  That needs a proper join table (`memberships`: user, org, role) — not a nullable column on `profiles`.
+Reintroducing this column would be the wrong shape for that anyway.
+- **Interview note:** the useful framing is *make illegal states unrepresentable*.
+The vulnerability wasn't a missing check; it was a schema that could express "my profile belongs to your organization" at all.
+The strongest fix for a data-integrity bug is often deleting the column that allows the bad state, not adding a guard that forbids it.